 In a new series of video conversations, Global Minnesota President Mark Ritchie sits down with experts and leading thinkers working across a spectrum of global sectors to discuss timely and important international issues.

-In this second interview, Mark talks with Dr. Robert Paarlberg, Emeritus Professor of Political Science at Wellesley College, an Associate in the Sustainability Science Program at the Harvard Kennedy School, and an Associate at Harvard’s Weatherhead Center, about the way world politics interplay with global food markets and affect farming and hunger.
+In this second interview, Mark talks with Dr. Robert Paarlberg, Emeritus Professor of Political Science at Wellesley College, an Associate in the Sustainability Science Program at the Harvard Kennedy School, and an Associate at Harvard’s Weatherhead Center, about the ways in which global food markets have improved our diet, and how “industrial” farming has recently turned “green.”

 Watch below, or visit Global Minnesota’s YouTube channel.